 If the fish are having it, don’t be afraid to stick a fair amount of bait out to keep them in your swim.
 Personally I like to test the water with PVA bags and smaller handfuls of bait initially, moving and casting on to showing fish.
 As soon as the action starts, I’ll then keep introducing more free offerings as the bites keep coming.

 It’s not uncommon for you to go through 10KG + of bait in a session up at Yeadon Tarn, so take plenty with you.
-The lake pellet and flaked maize that the bailiffs sell on site are loved by the carp and cheap enough to bulk out a spod mix too.
+The lake pellet and flaked maize that the bailiffs sell on site are loved by the carp and this bait is cheap enough to bulk out a spod mix too.

 You’ll bump into multiple bailiffs throughout your session who can help with tactics and bait.
 You can also drop them a heads up before your session if you want pellet and maize delivering to your swim.
+Alternatively, they will text you an access code for the bait storage, where you can grab your own bags of pellet and maize.

 On the topic of bailiffs, the team they have put in place has to be one of the friendliest I’ve come across.
 The guys are local lads who want the lake to be a success and they’ll happily point you in the right direction if you’re struggling on your first few sessions.